PythonPredictions/cobra/README.rst

   pip install -r requirements.txt

-**Note**: if you want to install Cobra with e.g. pip, you don't have to install all of these requirements as these are automatically installed with cobra itself.
+**Note**: if you want to install Cobra with e.g. pip, you don't have to install all of these requirements as these are automatically installed with Cobra itself.

 Installation
 ------------